Bregor/spbruby-deploy-notes/README.md

         What cases for these modules to be installed?: http_dav_module (WebDav support)
         with-http_perl_module (perl in conig files)

+In fact, these options are taken from the battle front end and there needs dav.
+In our instructions, I just copypaste them.
+About dav tidy, but about perl must still think, for some reason because it was needed...

 # Configure RDBMS
 ## PostgreSQL related stuff